top of page

 How Does GSDSEF Collect Information About Participants?

-The principal avenue by which the GSDSEF collects information is the electronic screening form and subsequent application every student completes as a prerequisite to participate in the GSDSEF.
+The principal avenue by which the GSDSEF collects information is the electronic screening form and subsequent application that every student completes as a prerequisite to participate in the GSDSEF.
 Student names, emails, telephone numbers, and schools are available to screeners and GSDSEF officials to access their projects.
 Screeners and other GSDSEF officials can see the emails and telephone numbers of students; however, screeners and GSDSEF officials are instructed that no student personal identifying information is to be shared with any other person or entity.

 As with every Web server, every requested URL is logged along with the time, IP address, and referring URL.
 This information cannot be used to identify any individual unless further information is explicitly provided by that person.
 We use the information we collect to measure the number of visitors to the different sections of our site, and to help us make our site more useful to visitors.
-This Web site does not use cookies.

 We want to be very clear: We will not obtain personally-identifying information about you when you visit our site, unless you explicitly choose to provide such information to us.